The International Trade Blog Export Compliance

 3. Digi-Key Corporation

 The Violation: During the years 2008 through 2011, in connection with transactions involving the sale and/or transfer of U.S.-origin goods to Malaysia and the United Arab Emirates, Digi-Key Corporation, located in Minnesota, on five occasions furnished to its customer a statement that certain of the ordered goods were not made in Israel.
 Furnishing this information is prohibited because the information concerns Digi-Key’s or another person’s business relationships with or in a boycotted country.
 In addition, on 58 occasions, Digi-Key received a goods directive prohibiting any import from Israel or of goods made in Israel.
 Digi-Key failed to report its receipts of these requests to engage in a restrictive trade practice or boycott.
-(See the blog post, Exporting and Anti-Boycott Compliance: What You Need to Know.)
+(See the blog post, Exporting Compliance Basics: Beware of Antiboycott Provisions.)
 Digi-Key voluntarily disclosed these transactions to BIS.

 The Penalty: On September 13, 2013, Digi-Key Corporation agreed to pay a civil penalty of $56,600.